CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricVlanAllOf.md

 `func (o *FabricVlanAllOf) HasEthNetworkPolicy() bool`

 HasEthNetworkPolicy returns a boolean if a field has been set.

+### GetMulticastPolicy

+`func (o *FabricVlanAllOf) GetMulticastPolicy() FabricMulticastPolicyRelationship`

+GetMulticastPolicy returns the MulticastPolicy field if non-nil, zero value otherwise.

+### GetMulticastPolicyOk

+`func (o *FabricVlanAllOf) GetMulticastPolicyOk() (*FabricMulticastPolicyRelationship, bool)`

+GetMulticastPolicyOk returns a tuple with the MulticastPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMulticastPolicy

+`func (o *FabricVlanAllOf) SetMulticastPolicy(v FabricMulticastPolicyRelationship)`

+SetMulticastPolicy sets MulticastPolicy field to given value.

+### HasMulticastPolicy

+`func (o *FabricVlanAllOf) HasMulticastPolicy() bool`

+HasMulticastPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)